AdaCore/gnatstudio/docs/users_guide/main_window.rst

   Any time you modify one or more projects, the contents of the project view is automatically refreshed, but no project is automatically saved.
-This provides a simple way to test temporarily new values for the project attributes.
+This provides a simple way to temporarily test new values for the project attributes.
 Unsaved modified projects are shown with a special icon in the project view, a pen mark on top of the standard icon:

   .. image:: project-modified.jpg

 * :menuselection:`Project --> Edit source file`

   Loads the project file into an editor so you can edit it.
 Use this if you need to access some features of the project files that aren't accessible graphically (such as rename statements and variables).

 * :menuselection:`Project --> Dependencies`

-  Opens the dependencies editor for the selected project (:ref:`The_Project_Dependencies_Editor`).
+  Opens the dependencies editor for the selected project (se :ref:`The_Project_Dependencies_Editor`).

 * :menuselection:`Project --> Add scenario variable`

-  Add new scenario variables to the project (see :ref:`Scenarios_And_Configuration_Variables`).
+  Adds new scenario variables to the project (see :ref:`Scenarios_And_Configuration_Variables`).
 Howver, you may find it more convenient to use the :guilabel:`Scenario` view for this purpose.